 - 2 cups powdered sugar

-- 8 ounces semisweet, dark or milk chocolate, chips or wafers
+- 8 ounces semisweet, white or dark chocolate, chips or wafers

-In a bowl or stand mixer, stir the peanut butter, butter, salt and vanilla on medium speed until combines.
+In a large bowl with an electric mixer or using a stand mixer, stir the peanut butter, butter, salt and vanilla on medium speed until combines.
 Next add the powdered sugar using low speed and increasing to medium as the mixture combines.

-Line a baking sheet with parchment paper and roll out the mixture into teaspoon sized balls.
+Line a cookie sheet with parchment paper or wax paper and roll out the peanut butter mixture into 1-inch balls.
 Once the baking sheet is full, freeze the balls for 30 minutes to harden.

 Melt the chocolate.
-Dip the peanut butter balls in the chocolate using toothpicks as skewers to hold the balls.
-Cover all but the top portion of the balls.
+Dip the chilled peanut butter balls in the chocolate using toothpicks as skewers to hold the balls.
+Cover all but the top of each ball.

 Place the dipped buckeyes back onto the baking sheet and with a clean hand smooth over the hole left by the tooth pick.

 Refrigerate the buckeyes until the chocolate sets.
-Store leftover buckeyes in the refrigerator.
+Store leftover buckeyes in an airtight container in the refrigerator.

 Notes: If the batter is crumbly, add more peanut butter a tablespoon at a time.
 If it is too sticky, add powdered sugar a tablespoon at a time.